 Phone: (616) 957-1580

 The Grand Rapid Public Museum opened in 1854 and showcases great events in Grand Rapids history and a ton of really cool exhibits.
-Don’t let the name Public Museum keep you from visiting this great world-class museum.
+Don't let the name Public Museum keep you from visiting this great world-class museum.
 We planned to spend an hour or two at the museum and looked up and realized we had been there all morning.
-We had so much fun with the interactive displays and learning more about Grand Rapids history and the Great Lakes.
+We had so much fun with the interactive displays and learn more about Grand Rapids history and the Great Lakes.

 Address: 272 Pearl St NW, Grand Rapids, MI 49504